Vutov/lnd/docs/DOCKER.md

 ## Development/testing

-For development or testing, or to spin up a `btcd` backend alongside `lnd`, check out the documentation at [docker/README.md](../docker/README.md).
+For development or testing, or to spin up a `btgd` backend alongside `lnd`, check out the documentation at [docker/README.md](../docker/README.md).

 ## Production